Christophe-Martini/gcd-project/README.md

 The Run_analysis script goes in the "UCI HAR Dataset" directory which also contains the train and test folders

+data.table and dplyr pakages are required to install

 ##COURSE PROJECT :

 The purpose of this project is to demonstrate our ability to collect, work with,